-On this page, employers can find forms and information on how to register your new business with us —the Yukon Workers' Compensation Health and Safety Board—and what to do if you close your business or change ownership.
+On this page, employers can find forms and information on how to register your new business with us —the Workers' Safety and Compensation Board—and what to do if you close your business or change ownership.
 Read about workers' compensation coverage options on our Coverage page.

 If you hire workers, you’re required by law to register with us and pay assessment premiums.
 This includes: